 Some people say they can feel the results in 30 days (see review).

-What those other websites are NOT telling you is the proof for NR is preliminary.
+Those other websites are NOT telling you the proof for NR is preliminary.
 It's mostly based on rat, mouse and test tube research.
 As for humans, I can say taking NR supplements will raise NR levels in your cells.

 There is no human proof -yet- showing NR supplements :